 Dedication Introduction How to Use This Book Terming CBT Terming LGBTQI Part 1: Self-Assessment Handouts and Worksheets Part 2: Cognitive Handouts and Worksheet Part 3: Behavioral Handouts and Worksheets Part 4: Psychoeducational Handouts and Worksheets Part 5: Therapist Handouts and Worksheets Appendix A AT Progress Note Appendix B Biological-Psychological-Social AT Assessment Appendix C Resources

-Erik Schott is a clinical associate professor at the University of Southern California and a licensed clinical social worker in Los Angeles.
-He is a certified EMDR psychotherapist, holds specialized training in EFT and CBT, and has expertise in LGBTQI social work, childhood neurodevelopmental disorders, couple therapy, HIV/AIDS, DEI pedagogy, and instructional design.
+Dr. Erik Schott is a clinical associate professor at the University of Southern California (USC) and a licensed clinical social worker in Los Angeles.
+He is a certified Eye Movement Desensitization and Reprocessing (EMDR) psychotherapist; holds specialized training in Emotionally Focused Couples Therapy (EFT) and CBT; and has expertise in LGBTQI social work, childhood neurodevelopmental life issues, HIV/AIDS, diversity, equity, and inclusion (DEI) pedagogy, and instructional design.

 "Dr. Schott’s LGBTQI Workbook for CBT is a practical and most useful resource for social work students and mental health practitioners in the field.
 The workbook provides a panoply of exercises, resources, and tools for self-reflection, action planning, and strengthening of the therapeutic alliance via the lens of affirming practice and principles of CBT."